 As you can see in the video, you can use Jonni’s paper mache clay recipe for your elephant.
 It goes on so much faster than paper strips and paste, but traditional paper mache will work, too.
 (You can find the recipe for paper mache clay in the Art Library.
 The link is at the top of the page.)

-The final skin is made with one-ply paper towels.
+The final skin is made with paper towels.
 That’s how you can get those nice wrinkles around her ears and eyes.
 Clear fingernail polish will make your elephant’s eyes bright and sparkly.

 There are quite a few pieces in this pattern, but if you take your time and follow the instructions on the pattern and in the video you’ll end up with a beautiful wall sculpture.
 It’s sure to impress anyone who sees it.